piannelli/htscanner-enhanced/README.md

 How do I install it ?
 =====================

-The quick way is the following :
+The quick way is the following (be sure to have installed php5-dev in your machine first) :

 	cd
 	git clone https://github.com/piannelli/htscanner-enhanced.git